 RAC-SR-REQ-023555/D-Button Performance for the Button Input Server (TcSE ROIN-201173-3)

 The Button Input Server shall act on the button press received from the RSEM Button Input Client in the same manner as if it were receiving the button press from the Steering Wheel Control.
+Seek button shall be acted on in the same manner as an EFP button press.

 The Button Input Server shall determine based on the operational state of the System whether to act on the button press received from the RSEM Button Input Client.

 The exception is SetVolume for the rotary RSEM knob.